Yoast/wordpress-seo/readme.txt

 * Fixes a bug where the FAQ schema list item's position would start at 0 instead of 1.
 * Fixes a bug where the filters `wpseo_metadesc` and `wpseo_title` weren't called with the right argument, which could lead to errors.
 * Fixes a bug where our global CSS variables could conflict with global CSS variables of themes.

-= 14.2 =
-Release Date: May 26th, 2020

-In today's release, we’ve fixed several issues with breadcrumbs.
-One of these bugs turned the order of breadcrumbs on its head, which is not something we like.
-Things should work as expected now.
-We’ve also changed how we check if a focus keyphrase was used before.
-We currently run this against our indexable table, making the process more efficient.
-Read more about those changes in [our release post](https://yoa.st/release-14-2)!

-Bugfixes:

-* Fixes a bug where breadcrumbs would be saved in reversed order.
-* Fixes a bug where setting `Security: no advanced settings for authors` to `off` would remove the advanced settings tab for all users.
-* Fixes a bug where replacement variables would not be replaced when using the deprecated `WPSEO_Frontend` output without echoing it.
-* Fixes a bug where our `select2` styling would overwrite the `select2` styling of other plugins.
-* Fixes a bug where JavaScript could be executed via the error message on the Social section in the Yoast Settings.
-As this potentially dangerous data is not saved, abusing this was not possible.

-Enhancements:

-* Optimizes the query used to check if a focus keyphrase has been previously used, by running it against our indexable table.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).